Leather in general

 Pull-up leather is dyed, smooth cowhide nubuck leather with so-called fatty feel.
 It is created by applying an oily or waxy layer, which dissipates slowly when used.
 The patina which is created thanks to this effect is desired and intensifies the typical vintage look.

-For our Roma and Glasgow lines we use best pull-up leather with a fatty feel to achieve the desired 2-tone-effect.
+For our Roma line we use best pull-up leather with a fatty feel to achieve the desired 2-tone-effect.
 We also use high-quality waxed leathers for our Salisbury and Dakota lines – with an authentic vintage effect thanks to the matt finish.
 For our Lucca line we use oiled and waxed cowhide leather.

 … other materials